rubenwiersma/hsn/README.md

 <img src="img/representative.jpg" width="80%">

 ## Dependencies
 This project requires the following dependencies.
-The version numbers have been tested and shown to work.
+The version numbers have been tested and shown to work, other versions are likely, but not guaranteed, to work.
 - [PyTorch 1.5](https://pytorch.org)
 - [PyTorch Geometric 1.4.3 and its dependencies](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)
 - [Progressbar2](https://pypi.org/project/progressbar2/)